connie-feng/connie-feng.github.io/_drafts/moving-to-south-korea-packing-list.md

 * swimsuit + rash guard

 #### Athletic Gear
 Packing a lot - I usually workout every day, and don't know how often I'll be able to do laundry if I'm placed in a homestay.
-Clothes might also take a very long time to air dry (it can get very humid in Korea).
+Clothes might also take a long time to air dry (it can get very humid in Korea).
 * resistance band
 * headbands (2)
 * sports bras (3)
 * dry-fit shirts (2)
-* exercise shorts (5)
+* shorts (5)
 * leggings (2)

 #### Undergarments